ayjays132/PhillOS/src/wasm/README.md

 ### Building models

-1. Put your compiled WASM files (or source `.onnx`/`.ggml` models you have converted) into the top-level `models/` directory.
-The build script expects:
+1. Place either prebuilt WASM files or the source `.onnx`/`.ggml` models in the top-level `models/` directory.
+The script looks for:
-   - `models/summarizer.onnx.wasm`
+   - `models/summarizer.onnx` or `models/summarizer.onnx.wasm`
-   - `models/classifier.ggml.wasm`
+   - `models/classifier.ggml` or `models/classifier.ggml.wasm`
 2. Run `npm run build-wasm`.
-The script copies these files into `src/wasm` so they can be loaded at runtime.
+The files are compiled if needed and copied into `src/wasm` so they can be loaded at runtime.